4moms

 4moms is an American robotics company specializing in baby products.
 Founded in March 2005 in Pittsburgh, Pennsylvania, it launched its first product Origami, a self-folding stroller.
-They are better known as the creator of the momaRoo baby rocker which sold over two million units.
+They are better known as the creator of the mamaRoo baby rocker which sold over two million units.

 History

-In 2004, friends Henry Thorne, a world-leading roboticist, and Rob Daley, a successful businessman, met over lunch to discuss their individual plans for future business ventures.
+In 2004, friends Henry Thorne, a roboticist, and Rob Daley, a businessman, met over lunch to discuss their individual plans for future business ventures.
 They both knew there were only two ways to make it as an entrepreneur: create a new market or change an existing one.

 After researching industries, specifically elder care and juvenile products, Rob and Henry determined the $8.9 billion juvenile product industry presented the most appealing opportunity.

-Enter 4moms.
 Officially established in 2005 under the parent company Thorley Industries, 4moms’ namesake comes from its first focus group of mothers.
-The group explored juvenile product pain points and provided valuable insight that led to the creation of the 4moms infant tub.
-Today, 4moms is a rapidly growing company that is changing the way parents think about baby gear.

 Products

-In 2022, Over 2 Million 4moms MamaRoo and RockaRoo infant were recalled after an infants death.
-The products were later rereleased with a upgraded design.
+In 2022, Over 2 Million 4moms MamaRoo and RockaRoo infant were recalled after an infant's death.
+The products were later rereleased with an upgraded design.

+4moms products, such as strollers and baby swings, are available through various retailers, including specialty boutiques like Labebe Boutique.